Pyrope Garnet Gemstone Information

 Pyrope garnet is magnesium aluminum garnet.
 Iron can substitute for the magnesium and become more like almandine, which is iron aluminum garnet.
 Pure pyrope and pure almandine are rare in nature and most specimens are a mixture of the two.
 The change in density from almandine (4.3) to pyrope (3.6) is the only good test to determine a specimen's likely identity.
-Garnet can be distingushed from other gem types by its occurrence in metamorphic rock, its hardness (6.5 - 7.5 on the Mohs scale), colour, refractive index and cubic crystal structure.
+Garnet can be distinguished from other gem types by its occurrence in metamorphic rock, its hardness (6.5 - 7.5 on the Mohs scale), color, refractive index and cubic crystal structure.
 However, the quickest way to identify garnet is with the use of strong neodymium magnets.
 Garnet is attracted to neodymium magnets because it contains high concentrations of iron and/or manganese.

 Pyrope garnet sources include China, Madagascar, Myanmar, South Africa, Sri Lanka, Tanzania and the United States.
 Deposits in the Czech Republic do still exist but are not mined commercially like African sources.
 Czech garnets are often referred to as 'Bohemian garnet' or 'Prague garnet' and they are known for their especially deep red color.
 The history of Prague garnets dates back to the 17th century.

 Buying Pyrope Garnet and Determining Pyrope Garnet Gemstone Value Back to Top